Yale-BIM/f21-assignments/assignment-3/README.md

         - Subscribe to the `/target` topic to receive the position of the simulated object relative to the "base_footprint" frame.

-            > We suggest that you organize the code of your node in a Python class, as in [this tutorial on a pytalker node](http://wiki.ros.org/ROSNodeTutorialPython#The_pytalker_node), given the increased complexity of this node in comparison previous examples.
+            > Tip: We suggest that you organize the code of your node in a Python class, as in [this tutorial on a pytalker node](http://wiki.ros.org/ROSNodeTutorialPython#The_pytalker_node), given the increased complexity of this node in comparison previous examples.

         - Transform the 3D pose of the moving object to the "camera_color_optical_frame" frame in Shutter.
-        For this, you will have to query the transformation between the "base_footprint" frame and the "camera_color_optical_frame" using the `lookup_transform` function from the tf2 API, e.g., as in the ROS tutorial on [writing a tf2 listener](http://wiki.ros.org/tf2/Tutorials/Writing%20a%20tf2%20listener%20%28Python%29).
+        For this, you will have to query the transformation between the "base_footprint" frame in which the target pose is provided and the "camera_color_optical_frame" using the `lookup_transform` function from the tf2 API.
+        Make sure to query the transformation at the time when the target pose was computed.

+            > Tip 1: You can take a look at this ROS tutorial on [writing a tf2 listener](http://wiki.ros.org/tf2/Tutorials/Writing%20a%20tf2%20listener%20%28Python%29) for some examples on using the tf2 API.

-            > You can use the [tf2_geometry_msgs](http://wiki.ros.org/tf2_geometry_msgs) API to transform the pose of the object as in [this post](https://answers.ros.org/question/222306/transform-a-pose-to-another-frame-with-tf2-in-python/).
+            > Tip 2: You can use the [tf2_geometry_msgs](http://wiki.ros.org/tf2_geometry_msgs) API to transform the pose of the object as in [this post](https://answers.ros.org/question/222306/transform-a-pose-to-another-frame-with-tf2-in-python/).

-        - Broadcast a tf transform from the "camera_color_optical_frame" frame to a (new) "target" frame in tf.
+        - Broadcast a tf transform between the "camera_color_optical_frame" frame (parent) and a new "target" frame (child) in tf.
-        The target frame should have the same pose as the simulated object (as provided through the /target topic).
+        The target frame should match the pose of the simulated object in the camera_color_optical_frame.

-            > An example on broadcasting tf transformations can be found in [this tutorial](http://wiki.ros.org/tf/Tutorials/Writing%20a%20tf%20broadcaster%20%28Python%29).
+            > Tip: An example on broadcasting tf transformations can be found in [this tutorial](http://wiki.ros.org/tf/Tutorials/Writing%20a%20tf%20broadcaster%20%28Python%29).

     - Edit the `generate_target.launch` script in the shutter_lookat package so that